Sir Moses Philip Manfield1

 Last Edited=12 Nov 2004

-Sir James Fraser was born on 30 September 1814 at Bath, Somerset, England.1 He married Louisa M. Wilson, daughter of James Wilson, in April 1849.1
+Sir James Fraser was born on 30 September 1814 at Bath, Somerset, EnglandG.1 He married Louisa M. Wilson, daughter of James Wilson, in April 1849.1

-Sir James Fraser gained the rank of Lieutenant-Colonel in the service of the 35th Regiment, 72nd Seaforth Highalnders.1 He was Chief Commissioner of the City of London Police.1
+He gained the rank of Lieutenant-Colonel in the 35th Regiment, 72nd Seaforth Highalnders.1 He was Chief Commissioner of the City of London Police.1

 Citations